strapdata/elassandra/docs/elassandra/source/operations.rst

 ________

 Let's try and index some *twitter* like information (demo from `Elasticsearch <https://github.com/elastic/elasticsearch/blob/master/README.textile>`_)).
-First, let's create a twitter user, and add some tweets (the *twitter* index will be created automatically, see automatic index and mapping creation in elasticsearch documentation):
+First, let's create a twitter user, and add some tweets (the *twitter* index will be created automatically, see automatic index and mapping creation in Elasticsearch documentation):

 .. code::